 …no Wall Street financier has done as much damage to American social mobility as the teachers’ unions have. http://www.economist.com/node/21564556

-Now… this quote is ridiculous at many levels.
-Most notably, the quote is stupid simply because one could never possible contrive a reasonable quantifiable comparison of the supposed negative effects of either the individual hedge fund manager or the supposed monolithic “teachers union.”
+this quote is these quotes are ridiculous at many levels.
+Most notably, the first quote is stupid simply because one could never possible contrive a reasonable quantifiable comparison of the supposed negative effects of either the individual hedge fund manager or the supposed monolithic “teachers union.”
 It’s the empirical equivalent of arguing whether Superman can beat up Hulk.
 It’s just asinine.